Language Generation in the Limit: Noise, Loss, and Feedback: Identification and Generation with Feedback.

 We now prove the first part of \Cref{thm:feedback_combined}, that infinite feedback is strictly more powerful than generation in the limit.
 We do this by showing that the countable union of uniformly generatable collections is generatable in the limit with feedback.
 Since the countable union of uniformly generatable collections is not necessarily generatable in the limit~\cite{LRT25}(Lemma~$4.3$), there exist collections which are generatable in the limit with feedback, but are not generatable in the limit without feedback.

-\begin{theorem} A collection $\SC$ is generatable in the limit with feedback if there exists a countable set of classes $\SC_1$, $\SC_2$, \dots\ such that $\SC = \bigcup_{i \in \NN} \SC_i$ and each $\SC_i$ is uniformly generatable. \end{theorem}
+\begin{theorem} A collection $\SC$ is generatable in the limit with feedback if there exists a countable set of classes $\SC_0$, $\SC_1$, \dots\ such that $\SC = \bigcup_{i \in \NN} \SC_i$ and each $\SC_i$ is uniformly generatable. \end{theorem}

 \begin{proof} Let $\SC$ be an arbitrary collection and $\SC_0$, $\SC_1$, \dots\ be a countable sequence of collections such that each $\SC_i$ is uniformly generatable and $\SC = \bigcup_{i \in \NN} \SC_i$.
 Assume without loss of generality that $\SC$ is a collection over $\NN$.
 We claim that \Cref{alg:feedback} when run on $\SC_0$, $\SC_1$, \dots\ generates uniformly with feedback for $\SC$.
+Intuitively, the algorithm iterates through the set of collections and tries to determine if each $\SC_i$ contains the target language $K$.
+For each $\SC_i$, we first make enough feedback queries so that the set of positive examples $S$ is at least the closure dimension of $\SC_i$.
+Then, if there are languages consistent with $S$ in $\SC_i$, we infinitely output unseen strings from the closure of $S$, while making feedback queries from the same set.
+If $K$ is indeed contained in $\SC_i$, we will generate from the closure of $S$ in $\SC_i$ forever.
+Otherwise, the feedback queries will eventually let us know that $K \notin \SC_i$ and the algorithms moves on to $\SC_{i+1}$.

-Fix an arbitrary $K \in \SC$ and an arbitrary enumeration $x$ of $K$.
+Formally, fix an arbitrary $K \in \SC$ and an arbitrary enumeration $x$ of $K$.
 Now consider the beginning of an arbitrary iteration of the for loop on line~\ref{line:feed_for}.
 Since the closure dimension of any uniformly generatable collection is finite~\cite{LRT25}, the while loop on line~\ref{line:feed_while1} must terminate.
 Now recall that the closure dimension $c_i$ satisfies the property that for every $S \subseteq \NN$ with $\abs{S} > c_i$, either no languages in $\SC_i$ are consistent with $\abs{S}$, or the closure of $S$ in $\SC_i$ is infinite.
 This implies that if we move into the body of the if statement on line~\ref{line:feed_if}, we must have that $\abs{B_i} = \infty$.

 Now assume that we are in the body of the if statement on line~\ref{line:feed_if} and let $k$ be the current value of the variable $v$.
 We claim that if for all elements $n \ge k$, we have that $n \in B_i$ implies $n \in K$, then the while loop on line~\ref{line:feed_while_true} will run forever, and every output $z_t$ will be in $K \setminus S_t$.
 Firstly, the set on line~\ref{line:feed_min} is nonempty since $\abs{B_i \setminus S} = \infty$, and all but a finite number of elements of $\NN$ are larger than $v$.
 Thus on line~\ref{line:feed_que_v}, we have $v \in B_i$.
 Assuming that $n \in B_i$ implies $n \in K$ for all $n \ge k$, this would imply that $v \in B_i \setminus S$ and the output $z_t$ is a correct unseen string as desired.
 In the opposite case where there is some $n \ge k$ such that $n \in B_i$ does not imply $n \in K$, the while loop on line~\ref{line:feed_while_true} must eventually break.
 This is because there must be some element $b \ge k$ in $B_i \setminus K$.
 Eventually, the variable $v$ will take on the value $b$, and the query $a_t$ will return ``No'', causing the while loop to break.